-Vacant - Single Family Residential

-Vacant - Single Family Residential - Under Development

-Vacant - No structures but subject to allocation of common area costs
+Parcels reported in this category include: Vacant - Single Family Residential Vacant - Single Family Residential - Under Development Vacant - No structures but Subject to Allocation of Common Area Costs

-13- Vacant - Multi-Residential
+13 - Vacant - Multi-Residential

 The "Vacant - Multi-Residential" category is generally used for parcels that are subdivided, parceled, or zoned as multi-residential, with the necessary approvals and basic infrastructure completed.
 Multi-residential is any single parcel of land that may be used for more than one residential unit.
 Examples include duplexes, triplexes, apartments, mobile home parks, and parking areas for multi-residential use.
 For example, a parcel is approved and zoned for apartments, but no improvements have been constructed.
-It would be appropriate to classify the land as "Vacant - Multi-residential" because improvements to demonstrate actual use do not exist.
+It would be appropriate to classify the land as "Vacant - Multi-Residential" because improvements to demonstrate actual use do not exist.
 As another example, there may be several phases of a development approved for duplexes but a particular phase has not been developed.
-It would be appropriate to classify the parcels in the undeveloped phases as "Vacant - Multi-residential".
+It would be appropriate to classify the parcels in the undeveloped phases as "Vacant - Multi-Residential".

-Vacant - Multi Residential

-Vacant - Multi Residential - Under Development
+Parcels reported in this category include: Vacant - Multi Residential Vacant - Multi Residential - Under Development